-Market Risk.
-The market values of the strategy's investments, and therefore, the value of its shares, will go up or down, sometimes rapidly or unpredictably in response to factors such as global economic conditions, particular sectors or governments, or prospects of individual companies.
+Market Risk and Market Fluctuations - The market values of the strategy's investments, and therefore, the value of its shares, will go up or down, sometimes rapidly or unpredictably in response to factors such as global economic conditions, particular sectors or governments, or prospects of individual companies.
 Market risk may affect a single issuer, industry or section of the economy or it may affect the market as a whole.
 For example, individual stock prices tend to go up and down more dramatically than those of certain other types of investments, such as bonds.
-During a general downtum in the financial markets, multiple asset classes may decline in value.
+During a general downturn in the financial markets, multiple asset classes may decline in value.
 When markets perform well, there can be no assurance that specific investments held by the strategy will rise in value.
+The U.S. and global financial markets and the broader financial environment have been, and continue to be, characterized by uncertainty, volatility, and instability and have been and continue to be impacted by global events such as pandemics, political unrest, and military invasions or acts of war.
+The volatility can negatively impact investments, and it is unclear what the repercussions of this market turmoil will be or whether measures undertaken in response to such turmoil (whether regulatory or financial in nature) will have a positive or negative effect on market conditions.

 Mid-Capitalization Companies Risk - Mid-capitalization companies tend to be more vulnerable to changing market conditions, may have little or no operating history or track record of success, and may have more limited product lines and markets, less experienced management, and fewer financial resources than larger companies.
 These companies' securities may be more volatile and less liquid than those of more established companies, and their returns may vary, sometimes significantly, from the overall securities market.

-Model and Quantitative Risks.
-IMA and Invesco Advisers use proprietary and third-party quantitative tools to assist portfolio managers and analysts in constructing portfolios and making investment decisions.
+Model and Quantitative Risks - IMA and Invesco Advisers use proprietary and third-party quantitative tools to assist portfolio managers and analysts in constructing portfolios and making investment decisions.
 If these tools have errors or are flawed or incomplete, and such issues are not identified, it may have an adverse effect on client investment performance.